Proterochampsa

-Proterochampsa (“early biter," with "protero-" meaning earlier or before, and “champsa” possibly referring to chomping or biting) is an extinct genus of proterochampsid, non-archosaur archosauriformes from the Late Triassic (Carnian-Norian boundary) of South America.
-The genus forms a monophyly within the family Proterochampsidae, and more broadly within the clade Proterochampsia.
+Proterochampsa is an extinct genus of proterochampsid archosauriform from the Late Triassic (Carnian-Norian boundary) of South America.
+The genus is the namesake of the family Proterochampsidae, and the broader clade Proterochampsia.
 Like other proterochampsids, Proterochampsa are quadruped tetrapods superficially similar in appearance to modern crocodiles, although the two groups are not closely related.
 Proterochampsids can be distinguished from other related archosauriformes by characters such as a dorsoventrally flattened, triangular skull with a long, narrow snout at the anterior end and that expands transversally at the posterior end, asymmetric feet, and a lack of postfrontal bones in the skull, with the nares located near the midline.
 Proterochampsa is additionally defined by characters of dermal sculpturing consisting of nodular protuberances on the skull, antorbital fenestrae facing dorsally, and a restricted antorbital fossa on the maxilla.

-The genus comprises two known species: Proterochampsa barrionuevoi and Proterochampsa nodosa, with the species names potentially recalling “new neighborhood” in Spanish and the large nodular growths of P. nodosa, respectively.
+The genus comprises two known species: Proterochampsa barrionuevoi and Proterochampsa nodosa.
 P. barrionuevoi specimens have been discovered in the Ischigualasto Formation in northwestern Argentina, while P. nodosa specimens have been found in the Santa Maria supersequence in southeastern Brazil.
 The two species are distinct in several characters, including that P. nodosa has larger, more well-developed nodular protuberances, a more gradually narrowing snout, and a higher occiput than P. barrionuevoi.
 Of the two, P. nodosa is thought to have less derived features than P. barrionuevoi.